Dollar-Stretching Shopping Tips

 Make freezer-friendly foods in big batches.

 When your schedule and food budget allows, take a day to make big batches of your go-to dishes.
 Cook up a big batch of meatballs or chili, then freeze it for later in the month.
 Freeze single-serving portions of soup for quick lunches.
-You can even freeze a dessert – like this Freezer Apple Pie – to pull out and bake when you're ready for something sweet.

 Be creative with protein sources.